Online Estimation and Optimization of Utility-Based Shortfall Risk: Introduction

-The rest of the paper is organized as follows: In Section~\ref{sec:prelims}, we define the notion of UBSR for a general random variable, and formulate the estimation as well as optimization problems under a UBSR objective.
+The rest of the paper is organized as follows: In Section~\ref{sec:prelims}, we define the notion of UBSR for a general random variable, and in Section \ref{sec:pb}, we formulate the estimation as well as optimization problems under a UBSR objective.
 In Section~\ref{sec:sr-est}, we describe the stochastic approximation-based scheme for estimating the UBSR of a random variable, and present concentration bounds for this estimation scheme.
 In Section \ref{sec:sr-opt}, we present a stochastic gradient algorithm for optimizing the UBSR in a parameterized class of random variables, and present a non-asymptotic bound that quantifies the convergence rate of this algorithm.
-We provide proofs of convergence for all the proposed algorithms in the supplementary material.
+In Sections \ref{sec:proofs-est}--\ref{sec:proofs-opt}, we provide proofs of the non-asymptotic bounds for UBSR estimation and optimization.
 Finally, in Section~\ref{sec:conclusions}, we provide our concluding remarks.